Farama-Foundation/PettingZoo/docs/api.md

 env = prospector_v0.raw_env(<environment parameters>)
 ```

-## Parallel Actions
+## Parallel API

 In addition to the main API, we have a secondary parallel API for environments with where all agents have simultaneous actions and observations.
-An environment with a parallel API can be created by `<game>.parallel_env()` for those games that support it.
-This API is based around the paradigm of Partially Observable Stochastic Games (POSG) and the details are designed to be similar to [RLLib's MultiAgent environment](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical), except we also allow for different observation and action spaces between the agents.
+An environment with parallel API support can be created via `<game>.parallel_env()`.
+This API is based around the paradigm of *Partially Observable Stochastic Games* (POSGs) and the details are similar to [RLLib's MultiAgent environment specification](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical), except we allow for different observation and action spaces between the agents.

 ### Example Usage

-Environments can be interacted with in a manner very similar to [RLLib's MultiAgent environment](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical):
+Environments can be interacted with as follows:

 ```
 parallel_env = pistonball_v0.parallel_env()